Notable sedition, treason cases in American history

 Notable sedition, treason cases in American historyNew

 CHICAGO (AP) — Sedition and treason cases have been rare in U.S. history.
-But after Trump supporters stormed Capitol Hill on Jan.
+But after Donald Trump supporters stormed Capitol Hill on Jan.
 6, many described their behavior as seditious, even treasonous.
 The U.S. government has convicted fewer than 12 Americans for treason.
 Former Vice President Aaron Burr was tried in 1807 for treason, but jurors acquitted him.
-The only American charged with treason since the World II era was alleged al-Qaida member Adam Gadahn in 2006.
+The only American charged with treason against the U.S. since the World II era was alleged al-Qaida member Adam Gadahn in 2006.
+He also was known as Azzam the American.
 He was killed in a drone strike before getting to trial.